Varmint hunting: Blowgun

 Shorter blowguns and smaller bore darts were used for varmint hunting by pre-adolescent boys in traditional North American Cherokees villages.
 They used the blowguns to cut down on smaller raiding rodents such as rats, mice, chipmunks and other mammals that cut or gnaw into food caches, seed and vegetable stores, or that are attracted to the planted vegetables.
 While this custom gave the boys something to do around the village and kept them out of mischief, it also worked as an early form of pest control.
 Some food and skins were also obtained by the boys, who hunted squirrels with blowguns well into the 20th century.

 Airgun

 Air rifles are commonly used in built-up environments, where the targets might not be particularly far away but are high up on trees/structures or in obscure corners, and the risk of overpenetration, ricochets and stray shots need to be minimized.
 Airguns are more powerful and accurate than blowguns, but much quieter and with less terminal damage than firearms, and thus more suitable in urban and suburban environments where noise complaint and ballistic safety can be an issue.

 Firearms

-Since varmint hunting is a form of pest control, and minimally regulated by law, the definition of what constitutes a varmint firearm tends to vary by regional pests.
-The definitive varmints are ground burrowing animals such as groundhogs and prairie dogs.
-These animals are small, alert and difficult to approach closely, and hunting them requires a long-range, highly accurate rifle.
-Because of this, models labelled "Varminter" will generally fit the following characteristics: